-Personnel required to participate in the Animal Hazards Program are those involved in the direct care of animals and their living quarters and those individuals who have direct or environmental contact with animals (live or dead), their viable tissues, body fluids, wastes or cell lines.
+Personnel required to participate in the Animal Hazards Program are those involved in the direct care of animals and/or their living quarters and/or those individuals who have direct or environmental contact with animals (live or dead), their viable tissues, body fluids, wastes or cell lines.

 University Animal Care (UAC) staff